Hyphaed/linux-kernel-inference/README.md

-# linux-kernel-inference
+# 🐧Hyphaed Kernel

-A Linux kernel built for running large models locally, and the patches that came out of doing it.
+A Linux kernel built while working on local AI inference, with patches created to extend GreenBoost capabilities and/or fix issues discovered during day-to-day work with AI pipelines.
+Includes patches (sent to kernel lists), yet not included elsewhere as of Aug 21, 00:46.

 This is the kernel side of [GreenBoost](https://gitlab.com/IsolatedOctopi/greenboost).
 GreenBoost extends a GPU's VRAM with system RAM and NVMe so a model bigger than